Government agencies communicate via

 This scheme helps first-timer married couples with children get their flat more easily.

-This scheme helps married children and their parents get new flats in the same precinct.
 Parents and their married child can make a joint application for 2 flats in a BTO project where 2-room Flexi or 3-room flats are integrated in the flat mix.